(As at February 2022)

 - $110,000 for Gymea United FC hall extension

-- 2019 various other grants under the Local Sports Grants Program and Community Building Partnership program
+- Annual grants totalling nearly $3 million, under the Local Sports Grants program and Community Building Partnership program

 - New Service NSW one-stop shop at Westfield Miranda